Dynamics of collective minds in online communities: Data Availability

+The empirical data from online news communities is freely available to download through the Disqus API \cite{Disqus}.
+The data from the human survey results are available from the corresponding author upon reasonable request.
+All other data and code used in this study for analysis are available at \url{https://github.com/nokpil/collmind} \cite{data2025zenodo}.

-Generous grants from the Siegel Family Endowment, Omidyar Network, and the European Research Council (101140741) supported this research.
-We thank Yong-Yeol Ahn, Timo Damm, Peter Dodds, Laurent Hebert-Dufresne, Byungwhee Lee, Juniper Lovato, Victor Poulsen, Juniper Rodriguez, Valentin Ruppert, Peter Steiglechner, Will Tracy, and Hyejin Youn for helpful discussions and valuable comments on earlier versions of the manuscript.
+\acknow{This work has been supported by the ERC Advanced Grant COLLADAPT 101140741, the Austrian Research Promotion Agency FFG grant 873927, and the Austrian Science Fund FWF OPUS grant 10.55776/PIN2028524.
+Also, generous grants from the Siegel Family Endowment and Omidyar Network supported this research.
+We thank Timo Damm, Peter Dodds, Laurent Hebert-Dufresne, Byungwhee Lee, Juniper Lovato, Victor Poulsen, Juniper Rodriguez, Valentin Ruppert, Peter Steiglechner, Will Tracy, and Hyejin Youn for helpful discussions and valuable comments on earlier versions of the manuscript.}